rhdelaney/mixed/README.md

 ||: And (I still apologize for everything in my life)
 ^: Xor

-Oh btw my program is literally trash, I couldn't get my dictionary to work in my own lange
+Oh btw my program is literally trash, I couldn't get my dictionary to work in my own language